egifermana/big-data-analytics-kimia-farma/README.md

 The objective of the project is to evaluate the business performance of Kimia Farma from 2020 to 2023.
 Required to complete a series of challenges that involve importing data sets into BigQuery, creating analytical tables, and building a dashboard in Google Looker Studio.

 ## Challenges
 - **Challenge 1**: Importing data sets into BigQuery.
-You will need to import four data sets provided by Kimia Farma.
+Import four data sets provided by Kimia Farma.
 - **Challenge 2**: Creating analytical tables in BigQuery.
-You will need to create a new table in BigQuery that combines the data from the four imported datasets.
+Create a new table in BigQuery that combines the data from the four imported datasets.
 - **Challenge 3**: Creating a performance dashboard in Google Looker Studio.
-You will need to create a dashboard in Google Looker Studio that visualizes the data from the analytical table you created in BigQuery.
+Create a dashboard in Google Looker Studio that visualizes the data from the analytical table you created in BigQuery.

-## Dataset
+## Datasets
 The datasets include transaction information `kf_final_transaction`, inventory data `kf_inventory`, branch information `kf_kantor_cabang`, and product information `kf_product`.

 ## SQL Syntax